Become a Friend of Vogel Alcove

 · Aggressive toys (weapons, toy soldiers, foam bat and ball)

-· Fantasy toys (doctor kit, cash register, dress up, puppets)
+· Fantasy toys (doctor kit, a cash register, dress up clothing, puppets)

 · Scary toys (reptiles & dinosaurs)

-Obstacles such as being unhoused, food insecurity, health uncertainty, family instability & other factors are all sources of stress for people experiencing homelessness.
+Obstacles such as being unhoused, food insecurity, health uncertainty, family instability & other factors are all sources of stress for individuals experiencing homelessness.

-Children living with a depressed parent have poorer medical, mental health, and educational outcomes.
+Children living with a depressed parent have poorer physical and mental health.
 We provide access to free behavioral health services for parents to help them cope with stressful life events.
 Parents can schedule on-site with our therapists and counselors or via Telehealth.